TL;DR

 Deductive Approach: Using a Predefined Framework

 This method categorizes data based on existing theories, business goals, or industry benchmarks, ensuring structured analysis.
-It is best for structured reporting and hypothesis validation.
+It's best for structured reporting and hypothesis validation.

 - Predefined Theme: Friction in the Checkout Process